-2) Research paper topic.
+2) Research Topic.
 A 10-page research paper is due at the end of the semester (see below).
 The topic can be about anything having to do with Native North America (the lands now known as US, Canada, and Mexico).

 The topic requires my approval.
 To submit your topic for my feedback and approval, email me a few sentences describing the topic.
 You can also set up a phone conversation with me.
 This is a required assignment, but not graded.
-I encourage you to pursue a topic about which you are passionate or strongly curious.